Stock market today: Wall Street closes its last winning month with a quiet end - ExBulletin

 NEW YORK (AP) Wall Street's latest winning month is heading toward a quiet end as U.S. stocks drift around their record highs.

-The S&P 500 was up 0.2% in morning trading, continuing its streak of modest moves since hitting an all-time high last week.
-The Dow Jones Industrial Average was down 40 points, or 0.1%, as of 10:45 a.m.
+The S&P 500 was mostly flat at midday, continuing its streak of modest moves since hitting an all-time high last week.
+The Dow Jones Industrial Average was down 107 points, or 0.3%, as of 11:45 a.m.
 Eastern Time.
-The Nasdaq Composite Index was up 0.5% and flirting again with its 2021 record high.
+The Nasdaq Composite Index was up 0.1% after flirting with its record set in 2021.

-The bond market was also quiet, with yields falling, after a closely watched inflation report showed prices across the country rose about as expected last month.
-One concern on Wall Street was that inflation data showed a worrying reacceleration.
+In the bond market, yields fell after a closely watched inflation report showed prices across the country rose about as expected last month.
+That eased concerns on Wall Street that inflation data would show a worrying reacceleration.
 Earlier reports showed that prices rose more than expected in January at the consumer and wholesale levels.

 Even though inflation has been higher than it has been in some time, this may be more of a flash in the pan than the start of something worse, Brian Jacobsen said, chief economist at Annex Wealth Management.